Information for Prospective Violin & Viola Students

 Beginners

-Beginners should only request lessons if they can commit to at least four lessons in a row.
-This encourages good habits to develop from the start.
-Parents may be asked to attend lessons until I feel the child is able to practice productively on their own.
+Beginners should only request lessons if they can commit to several weeks of consecutive lessons.
+It is critical that beginners have consistent weekly lessons to maximize progress.
+A parent may be asked to attend lessons until I feel the child is able to practice productively on their own.
+Consistent practice and attendance at lessons is vital.
+Progress will not be made if the student only touches their instrument during lesson time.

 Beginning students on the violin and viola should not attempt to play the instrument before the first lesson.